Krnsand/pp3-hangman/README.md

  ## **Bugs**

  ### **Fixed Bugs**
   * First I could not get get_random_word to work with random.choice, but after having tried a couple of different methods I finally managed to fix that.
-See commit 87a3ca1 for final code on that
+See commit 87a3ca1 for final code on that point
   * I struggled for a long time to get the scores calculated and exported to my google spreadsheet.
 My mentor helped me with debugging here and we managed to get that working.
 See commit a5c902f
   * It took me a while to get the lives to count down correctly, but after a discussion with my friend I got it to work.
 See commit ab4c053